 Though You took vengeance on their deeds.

-Exalt the Lord our God,
+Exalt the LORD our God,

 And worship at His holy hill;

-For the Lord our God is holy.
+For the LORD our God is holy.

-ii.
+i.
 “God spared them, but showed his displeasure at their misdoings.
 He chastised, but did not consume them.
 This is amply proved in the history of this people.”
 (Clarke)

-iii.
+ii.
 “Through all the history of His people He has been faithful, both in forgiveness and in vengeance, and that because He is holy.
 Therein is the reason for worship.
 Herein also is the reason for trembling.”
 (Morgan)

 c.
-Exalt the Lord our God: Once more the reader is compelled to exalt God, to worship Him, and to recognize God’s holiness.
+Exalt the LORD our God: Once more the reader is compelled to exalt God, to worship Him, and to recognize God’s holiness.

 i.
 “This is the supreme reason for confidence in Him, and so the supreme inspiration of worship.”
 (Morgan)